 - Step 8.
 Change the Beneficiary.
 If the funds aren’t used entirely by your first Beneficiary before they turn 30, change to another Beneficiary/family member under age 30.

-In summary, many a parent understands the seriousness and stress ‘college savings’ can place on a family.
-However, just like a retirement savings plan, the best strategy is to just start saving now, and in my opinion, start self-directing your Coverdell as soon as possible to reap the highest possible rates of returns.
+All in all, many a parents understand the seriousness and stress ‘college savings’ can place on a family.
+However, just like a retirement savings plan, the best strategy is to just start saving now.
+In my opinion, start self-directing your Coverdell as soon as possible to reap the highest possible rates of returns.

-As a parent myself with 4 kids, and two of their spouses in college this year, let me encourage you to take this seriously and just get started with a simple Coverdell account, and don’t give up.
+As a parent myself with 4 kids, and two of their spouses in college this year, I encourage you to take this seriously.
+Just start with a simple Coverdell account, and don’t give up.
 When considering a Coverdell ESA vs 529 plan, the Coverdell is simply hands down better than the 529…every time.

 To learn more or open a self-directed Coverdell account visit Directed IRA’s Coverdell Account Page.